Disclaimer: This review is not affiliated to or sponsored by Bokksu. All opinions are my own.

 You will be able to see the upcoming month’s box from Bokksu’s homepage.
 Simply click on the “upcoming box” tab and the full information of next month’s theme and snacks information will be available.
 This will be especially helpful if you’re looking to get one box.

-Given the price point and just based on this September 2020 box, I wouldn’t buy it again.
+Given the price point and based on the snacks in this box, I wouldn’t buy it again.
 I think there are many close substitutes to these snacks that can be easily found in Singapore.

 Bokksu subscription plan prices